Awards and Honors

 World Languages, Literatures, and Cultures

 In addition to the Departmental Undergraduate Scholars Program, the university has an Honors College for outstanding students.
-A student chosen for the Honors Program during the freshman and sophomore years fulfills certain general education requirements in specially designed classes that are interdisciplinary, limited in enrollment, and taught by outstanding faculty.
+A student chosen for the Honors Program during the freshman and sophomore years fulfills certain general education requirements in specially designed classes that are interdisciplinary, limited in enrollment, and characterized by experiential pedagogies.
 Following the sophomore year, students may enter the Honors College.

 The Honors College curriculum consists of a fifteen-hour Honors Interdisciplinary Studies minor.
 At the center of the curriculum is undergraduate scholarship: the Oxford Tutorial, in which a student works one-on-one with a professor and writes and presents an Honors College Thesis Project.
 The Honors College is for juniors and seniors invited from those students completing the Honors Program.